 The mixed-mode matrix arrangement assumes that the vector in [Mixed-Mode Order] describes the diagonal of the mixed-mode matrix.
 In other words, the ith value of the vector is used for both the stimulus and response used for the resulting matrix value Nii.
 The matrix value Nij would result from vector value i as the response value in row i and the vector value j as the stimulus value in column j.
-This follows the stimulus-response convention used both widely in the industry for proprietary mixed-mode data formats, as well as the traditional Touchstone 1.0 single-ended data format.
+This follows the stimulus-response convention used both widely in the industry for proprietary mixed-mode data formats, as well as the traditional Touchstone Version 1.0 and Version 1.1 single-ended data format.

-For example, for a 3-port network, the [Mixed-Mode Order] keyword would contain the values:
+For example, for a 3-port network, the [Mixed-Mode Order] keyword could contain the values:

-'''

 D1,2 S3 C1,2

-'''